sonetto104/CI-PP5-Peter-Regan-Heritage-Housing-Project/README.md

 |YearBuilt|Original construction date|1872 - 2010|
 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

+## Project Hypotheses and Validation

+In this project, we formulated and validated the following hypotheses:

+### Hypothesis 1: House Size and Sale Price

+We hypothesized that the size of a house is positively correlated with the sale price.
+This correlation is likely to be reflected in features such as `GrLivArea` (ground living space), `GarageArea`, and `1stFlrSF`, among others.
+Larger houses are expected to have higher sale prices.

+### Hypothesis 2: Property Quality and Sale Price

+Our second hypothesis proposed that the quality and condition of the property, represented by features like `OverallQual`, are positively correlated with the sale price.
+Higher-quality properties are anticipated to command higher sale prices.

+### Hypothesis 3: House Age and Sale Price

+The third hypothesis suggested a negative correlation between the age of a house, as represented by `YearBuilt`, and the sale price.
+Older houses are expected to have lower sale prices.

+Our correlation analysis supported these hypotheses:

+- We observed strong positive relationships between `Overall Quality (OverallQual)`, `Ground Living Area (GrLivArea)`, and `SalePrice`, indicating that houses of higher quality and larger living areas generally result in higher sale prices.

+- The study revealed a similar strong positive relationship between `1st Floor Square Footage (1stFlrSF)` and `SalePrice`, further confirming that larger houses tend to have higher sale prices.

+- A negative correlation was observed between `YearBuilt` and `SalePrice`, supporting the hypothesis that older houses tend to have lower sale prices.

+These findings support our hypotheses, suggesting that house size, quality, and age significantly impact the sale price.